Ratliff-Rush closures and linear growth of primary decompositions of ideals: Introduction

 associated with $I$.
 If ${\rm grade}\,I>0$, then this new ideal has some nice properties.
 For instance, for all sufficiently large integers $n$, $\widetilde{I^n}= I^n$.
 They also proved the interesting fact that, for any $n\geqslant1$, $\widetilde{I^n}$ is the eventual stable value of the increasing sequence,

 In particular, Mirbagheri and Ratliff, in \cite[Theorem 3.1]{MR} showed that the sequences of associated prime ideals are increasing and eventually stabilize.
 In \cite{HLS}, a regular ideal $I$, i.e., ${\rm grade}\,I>0$, for which $\widetilde{I} = I$ is called a {\sl Ratliff- Rush ideal}, and the ideal $\widetilde{I}$ is called the {\sl Ratliff-Rush ideal associated with} the regular ideal $I$.
-(For more information about the Ratliff-Rush ideals, see \cite{HJLS2}, \cite{HLS} and \cite {Sw2}.)
-Subsequently, W. Heinzer et al. \cite{HJLS1} introduced a concept analogous to this for modules over a commutative ring.
+(For more information about the Ratliff-Rush ideals, see \cite{HJLS2}, \cite{HLS}, \cite {Na} and \cite{RS}.)
+W. Heinzer et al. \cite{HJLS1} introduced a concept analogous to this for modules over a commutative ring.
 Let us recall the following definition:

 \begin{defn} (See, Heinzer et al. \cite{HJLS2}).
-Let $R$ be a commutative ring, let $E$ be an $R$- module and let $I$ be an ideal of $R$.
-The Ratliff-Rush closure of $I$ w.r.t. $E$ denoted by $\widetilde{I_E}$, is defined to be the union of $(I^{n+1}E:_E I^n)$, where n varies in $\mathbb{N}$; i.e.,
+Let $R$ be a commutative ring, let $E$ be an $R$-module and let $I$ be an ideal of $R$.
+The Ratliff-Rush closure of $I$ with respect to $E$ denoted by $\widetilde{I_E}$, is defined to be the union of $(I^{n+1}E:_E I^n)$, where $n$ varies in $\mathbb{N}$; i.e.,